-There are three ways to refer a patient to My Aged Care.
+There are a number of ways to refer a patient to My Aged Care.
 You will need your patient's consent before providing information on their behalf.

 My Aged Care is the entry point for older Australians to access aged care.
 Health professionals play a key role in supporting patients to access these services.
 If you believe your patient may need aged care services, you can make a referral.